 Habitat and Tank Conditions

-Let’s look at how to create these conditions for them…
+Let’s look at how to care of box turtles and create perfect living conditions for them.

 Box Turtle Tank Setup